Auditing a Course

 Graduate students | There are no restrictions regarding cross-campus registration. |

 Non-matriculated students | Non-matriculated students are not allowed to enroll cross-campus except for summer quarter.
-This includes non-matriculated students taking courses under the University of Washington staff or Washington State tuition exemption. |
+This includes non-matriculated students taking courses under the tuition exemption program. |

 Credit Limits

 A maximum of 15 credits per academic year (autumn through summer quarter) may be taken on a campus other than the home campus.
+Undergraduate students are limited to a maximum total of 45 credits through cross-campus registration that may be counted toward their degree.

 Final-year Residency Requirement